Jordana Cutler

-Jordana Cutler (ג'ורדנה קטלר) is the Director of Public Policy for Israel and the Jewish Diaspora at Meta Platforms (previously known as Facebook, Inc.) and was formerly a senior official in the Israeli government and adviser to Benjamin Netanyahu.
+Jordana Cutler (ג'ורדנה קטלר) is an American-Israeli public policy professional.
+Since 2016, she has been the Director of Public Policy for Israel at Meta Platforms, with her role expanding to additionally cover the Jewish diaspora in 2020.
+She was formerly a senior adviser to Israeli Prime Minister Benjamin Netanyahu.

 Early life and education

-Cutler grew up in a Zionist home.
-She studied political science and communications at Brandeis University in the US.
-In 2007, she migrated to Israel and began masters studies at Hebrew University in Jerusalem.
+Cutler was born in Washington, D.C., and grew up in a Zionist home.
+She studied political science and communications at Brandeis University.

-Career

-Israeli embassy in Washington DC

 After her undergraduate studies, Cutler worked for three years at the Israeli embassy in Washington, DC in public affairs and as its chief of staff.

-Adviser to Likud and Benjamin Netanyahu
+Career in Israel

+In 2007, she immigrated to Israel and began masters studies at Hebrew University in Jerusalem.

+Adviser

 In 2008, in the second year of her masters, Cutler briefly worked for the Likud Party as a campaign adviser.
-She then worked as an adviser for Prime Minister Benjamin Netanyahu's for almost five years, joining his office as his Deputy Senior Advisor under Ron Dermer.
-She was later appointed Diaspora Advisor.
+She then worked as an adviser in the office of Prime Minister Benjamin Netanyahu for almost five years, joining his office as Deputy to Senior Advisor Ron Dermer.
+She was later appointed Advisor on Diaspora Affairs.

 Meta

 In 2016, Cutler became Director of Public Policy for Israel at Meta Platforms, which owns Facebook and Instagram.
+In 2020, she became Director of Public Policy for Israel and the Jewish Diaspora, a role she created at the company and that has no parallel in any other high-tech company.
 In an interview with The Jerusalem Post, which described her as "our woman at Facebook," Cutler said, "My job is to represent Facebook to Israel, and represent Israel to Facebook."
-Meta has no equivalent counterpart representing Palestinian users, which critics say demonstrates a substantial disparity in representation or even anti-Palestinian bias.
+As part of this role, Cutler leads the company's activities in various policy areas in cooperation with Jewish organizations and international bodies.
+According to Makor Rishon, Cutler is subjected to antisemitism and threats from the Arab world and global media.
+Meta has no equivalent counterpart representing Palestinian users, which critics say demonstrates a substantial disparity in representation.

-In a 2020 opinion piece published in Haaretz, Cutler described Facebook as working with the Israeli Central Elections Committee, Knesset, and Ministry of Justice in the 2020 Israeli legislative election amid the 2018–2022 Israeli political crisis.
-Also in 2020, she became Director of Public Policy for Israel and the Jewish Diaspora, a role she created at the company and a role that has no parallel in any other high-tech company in the world.
+In 2021, The Intercept reported that Cutler supported the removal of a Students for Justice in Palestine post containing a reading list that included books by authors affiliated with Palestinian organizations Meta considers terrorist groups: the Democratic Front for the Liberation of Palestine (DFLP) and the Popular Front for the Liberation of Palestine (PFLP).
+According to +972 Magazine, Cutler was a key figure in Facebook's 2021 content moderation policy discussions regarding use of the term 'Zionist,' which came amid pressure from various groups for the company to adopt IHRA definition of antisemitism.